-- 1. Require that recreational vehicles placed on sites within all numbered and unnumbered A zones and AE zones on the community's FIRM either: - Be on the site for fewer than 180 consecutive days, - b.
-Be fully licensed and ready for highway use\; or

-Meet the permitting, elevation, and anchoring requirements for manufactured homes of this ordinance.

-\A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick-disconnect type utilities and security devices and has no permanently attached additions.
+- Require that recreational vehicles placed on sites within all unnumbered and numbered A zones, and AE zones on the community's FIRM either: - a.
+Be on the site for fewer than 180 consecutive days, - Be fully licensed and ready for highway use; or - c.
+Meet the permitting, elevation, and anchoring requirements for manufactured homes of this ordinance. - A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick-disconnect type utilities and security devices and has no permanently attached additions.